Here’s How Your Insurance Might Cover a Bike Accident

 If you’re struck by a passenger car while riding your bicycle, the at-fault vehicle driver’s insurance company coverage may cover your property damage and bodily injuries.
-If you’re at fault for causing a bike accident, your personal liability homeowners insurance coverage or renters policy cover damages and injuries up to the policy coverage amount limits.
+If you’re at fault for causing a bike accident, your liability homeowners insurance coverage or renters policy cover damages and injuries up to the policy coverage amount limits.
 In America, auto insurance policies tend to protect injured cyclists.
 The at-fault party’s insurance company pays if you can prove fault.

 There are several ways of obtaining car insurance coverage for these cases.
 Cyclists could get uninsured motorist coverage, personal injury protection, or, in the best-case scenario, they may be covered by personal health insurance that will take all the liability costs of the accident.

 The first thing that needs to be done after getting in an accident is to call the police for them to file a report and get medical attention.
-It is also crucial for the vehicle driver to stop driving as soon as the accident happens and don’t drive away, as this will be considered a hit and run and will have much more severe consequences.
+It is also crucial for the vehicle driver to stop driving as soon as the accident happens and don’t drive away, as this will be considered a hit-and-run and will have much more severe consequences.

 Several types of insurance policies can cover the damage caused by bicycle accidents.
 The following list is meant to explain the most commonly used types.